a-l-a-z-a-r/Chemical-Mixing-Data-Synthesis/README.md

 ### Theme of sprint plan
 The main reason for the sprint is to have a vaiable sumilation of data mixing and a viable ai prediction system.
 The sprint will be completed when the simulated data meets the criteria given by the product owner and when the ai prediction has a high accuracy to give the paramaters.
 We will mainly focus on the data production phase and the machine learning aspect.
 ### Stories of sprint plan

 #### Generate simulated data that meet with:

-Milk Composition: Cream cheese production typically starts with standardized milk, often with a fat content between 12% and 16%.
-This standardization ensures consistency in the final product's texture and flavor.
+Milk Composition: Cream cheese production -> fat content between 12% and 16%.

 CDC CCL
-Homogenization and Pasteurization: The milk undergoes homogenization to ensure uniform fat distribution and pasteurization at 72–75°C for 30–90 seconds to eliminate harmful microorganisms.
+Homogenization and Pasteurization: ->  72–75°C for 30–90 seconds.

-CDC CCL
 Final Product Properties:

-Fat Content: Cream cheese is characterized by a high-fat content.
-In the United States, regulations require cream cheese to contain at least 33% fat with a moisture content not exceeding 55%.
-In Canada, the minimum fat content is 30%, with the same maximum moisture content.

-Wikipedia
-Texture and Consistency: The final product is a soft, spreadable cheese with a smooth texture.
-The consistency can range from hard/brittle in regular cream cheese to more spreadable in light versions, influenced by factors such as fat content and processing conditions.

-CDC CCL
+Fat Content: Maximum -> 55%, Minimum fat content -> 30%

-pH Level: Cream cheese typically has a pH range of 4.4 to 4.9, contributing to its mildly tangy flavor.
+pH Level: Cream cheese ->  4.4 to 4.9.

-Wikipedia
-Moisture Content: The moisture content is maintained below 55%, ensuring the desired firmness and shelf stability.
+Moisture Content: -> 55%

-#### Integrate a Neural
+#### Integrate a Neural net

-Machine learning adaptations through Gorgonia
+Machine learning -> through Gorgonia

+Normalization of Data points

+10 or higher hidden layers for Ai

-Ai predictions through proof based tests that demonstrate that the ai is working
+Ai predictions: -> through proof based tests that demonstrate that the ai is working.
+Prediction rate of neural net -> 50% or higher